-A second day of training explored a specific phenomenon, an observable event that occurs in the universe that can use science knowledge to explain or predict.
+A second day of training explored how scientific knowledge can be used to explain or predict a specific phenomenon, an observable event that occurs in the universe.
 Juice from an orange peel will pop certain types of balloons, while the juice from the fruit of an orange will not.
 They discussed how phenomena can energize the science classroom and create equity.
 The remainder of this working session was dedicated to collaboratively learning how to build NGSS-aligned lesson plans.

 Middle school calculations and elementary school engineering exploration in Los Alamos.

-The group of Santa Fe Public Schools high school teachers started the engineering/life science lesson by observing a seed from the Lunaria plant, commonly know as a money plant or silver dollar, and talking about its characteristics looking through the student lens.
-Then, an informational piece about different types of seeds was introduced with a suggested strategy that encourages students to read out loud to each other to make sense of a complex text.
+The group of Santa Fe Public Schools high school teachers started the engineering/life science lesson by observing a seed from the Lunaria plant, commonly know as a money plant or silver dollar, and talking about its characteristics through the student lens.
+Then an informational piece about different types of seeds was introduced, with a suggested strategy that encourages students to read out loud to each other to make sense of a complex text.

 Then the engineering design challenge was revealed.
 In small groups, the teacher-learners were asked to “design, build and test a windborne seed dispersal mechanism that travels at least one meter horizontally.”
 And the fun began.

-They collaborated on initial designs modeled after different types of seeds found in nature like gliders, parachutes, flutterers, or helicopters.
-Forester suggested that they plan out the proposed design and sketch it before they build.
+They collaborated on initial designs modeled after different types of seeds found in nature like gliders, parachutes, flutterers or helicopters.
+Forester suggested that they plan out the proposed design and sketch it before they built.